Corona-Warn-App version 1.10 with contact journal is available

-The next update of the Corona-Warn-App is ready and will be available for download in the next 48 hours.
+Deutsche Telekom and SAP's project team published the next update of the Corona-Warn-App.
+It will be available for download in the next 48 hours.
 The most important innovation in version 1.10 of the Corona-Warn-App is a contact journal.
 Users can use the app to voluntarily note the people they’ve met and places they’ve visited.
 This is important information for the health department and for tracing infection chains.
 However, it is difficult to recall that information over a time period of two weeks so the contact journal serves as a useful memory aid.

 The Corona-Warn-App screen now shows the new contact journal section (Figure 1).
 By tapping the Manage Journal button, users get a brief explanation about the new feature (Figure 2).
 After that, they are taken to a view of the past 14 days.
 There, users can enter people they’ve met and places they’ve visited (Figure 3).

 In order to add people and locations to the journal, users can click on the corresponding day in the list.
 They can select whether they want to add people or places with the help of the slider.
 By tapping on the blue plus sign, a new window opens.
 There, users can enter the name and/or location and save the changes.
 Name and/or place will then appear under the selected date.

 Useful tip: If users visit a place or meet a person repeatedly it is not necessary to enter the names and locations a second time.
 The journal records both the names and locations in a list.
 With a single tap both names and locations can be selected from the list for another day.

 Deleting and editing data

 The Corona-Warn-App automatically deletes the information stored on a user’s smartphone after 16 days for privacy reasons and to free storage space.
 A risk of infection generally exists for 14 days, however, time differences for example, can cause the time period to be exceeded.
 Therefore, the app grants a two-day buffer before deleting the contact information.